Mozu/PayWithAmazon/README.md

 - Authorized
 - Captured
 - Declined
-- Failed (set this state to the payment flow will be stopped)
+- Failed (set this state to terminate payment flow)
 - Voided
 - Credited
 - New